Using video in your business strategy is a really great opportunity to build a connection with your audience.

 #2 Use What You Have

 Don’t worry about having the best gear out there – start small.
 You can start live streaming right from your smartphone, practice regularly, and get a real feel for it.
-Then, if you feel like you could use an upgrade, whether that’s a camera, microphone, lighting, etc., you can worry about that when the time comes.
+Then, if you feel like you could use an upgrade, start looking into new equipment.
+Perhaps you can find the best live streaming laptop out there for you, with help from https://www.laptoplex.com.
+Other equipment includes microphones, lighting, etc…you can worry about that when the time comes.

 #3 Find The Right Platform(s)